 One tool to protect sensitive crops is the DriftWatch program, an online initiative that helps farmers and beekeepers alert pesticide applicators about special areas before they spray.

-Delaware is also involved in a three-year project to engage specialty crop growers and beekeepers in the development and implementation a pollinator protection plan, to reduce bees’ risk of pesticide exposure.
+Delaware is also involved in a three-year project to engage specialty crop growers and beekeepers in developing and implementing a pollinator protection plan to reduce bees’ risk of pesticide exposure.
 We also plan to develop and model best management practices for improving the availability and quality of bee forage, which are key to improving honey and native bees’ nutrition.
-Both efforts combined will improve the health and vitality of bees, which will in turn enhance specialty crop pollination and allow for increased production of honey.
+Both efforts combined will improve the health and vitality of bees, which will, in turn, enhance specialty crop pollination and allow for increased honey production.

 Farming and Pollinators

 - USDA-NRCS Delaware Conservation Practice Standard Hedge Row Planting Code 422

 - USDA-NRCS Delaware Conservation Cover Code 327 Job Sheet

 - USDA-NRCS Field Border Code 386